csmaller/blog/content/blog/synchronicity.md

 path: synchronicity
 date: 2021-03-04T16:56:03.332Z
 title: Synchronicity
-description: when someone comes into your life that can change your entire paradigm, you better listen to the universe
+description: When someone comes into your life that can change your entire paradigm, you better listen to the universe
 ---
 You know that moment when it's darkest before dawn?
 When you give up on trying to make things happen and stop trying to swim upstream?
 When you hit rock bottom?
 For addicts it's the realization that you *can* change.

 *You* have the power in you and the universe is just waiting patiently for you to make the decision.